briennekordis/badBank/README.md

 4. Click on the various tabs in the navigation bar to create an account, deposit, or withdraw funds.
 You can even view all of your transactions on the "All Data" tab.

 ## Background
-badBank was the portfolio project for the module on frontend development as part of MITxPro's Full Stack Web Development course.
+badBank was the portfolio project for the module on front end development as part of MITxPro's Full Stack Web Development course.

 ## Roadmap for Improvement
-- Currently, an account can be created, but a user cannot login to bring up a previously created account because this application does not have a backend for storing user information.
+- Currently, an account can be created, but a user cannot login to bring up a previously created account because this application does not have a back end for storing user information.
 A suggestion to improve this application would be adding a backend for that increased functionality.